-The first four days of school are filled with activities designed to build relationships, foster teamwork, set guidelines and rules, evaluate knowledge in subject areas, and familiarize ourselves with the “Fours I’s” of character that will be our focus for the year: to use ingenuity, take initiative, be inquisitive, and have integrity.
+The first three days of school are filled with activities designed to build relationships, foster teamwork, set guidelines and rules, evaluate knowledge in subject areas, and familiarize ourselves with the “Fours I’s” of character that will be our focus for the year: to use ingenuity, take initiative, be inquisitive, and have integrity.

 Being small allows us the ability to take many field trips to places that relate to our studies.
 Parents are welcome to join us on these outings.

 One goal of BCBS is to get boys comfortable being outdoors.
 Nature is a display of God’s amazing creation and is a peaceful haven boys can seek throughout their lives.
 Through regular backpacking trips, field trips, and outdoor activities, boys learn survival skills such as tracking, orienteering, building fires and shelters, cooking over an open fire, and identification of edible and medicinal plants.